Will-GuiSKJ/Bannerlord.Actus.Purus/README.md

 	- Villags instead provide Manpower points to its bound Settlement, which is converted into garrison by that Settlement or conscripts during war
 		- Player Settlements do not auto generate Garrison, instead allowing the player to spend their Manpower points as they see fit
 		- During war, players can only spend Manpower to recruit tier 1 units
+		- Villager parties will physically travel to their bound Settlement, meaning if they get killed the Manpower gets wasted
 	- Villages Manpower depends also depends on Notables relation to the owner Clan
 1. Governorship
 	- When Governors are at a Settlement, it can resolve the issues of that settlement.
 Bound Villages have a smaller/delayed chance of having its issues resolved, unless a Governor is placed directly at that Village